TwitchPlaysPokemon/pbr-matchmaker/README.md

 ## Installation for matchmaker use
-1. Install the package with `pip install git+https://github.com/TwitchPlaysPokemon/pbr-matchmaker.git@master#egg=pbrmatchmaker`
+1. Install the package with `pip install -U git+https://github.com/TwitchPlaysPokemon/pbr-matchmaker.git@master#egg=pbrmatchmaker`
 1. Run `example.py` to generate a match.
 Modify according to your needs.

 ## Installation for matchmaker modification